 - educational degree

 So, make sure you upload an updated resume with a good cover letter that will attract a prospective employer to your skill set and work experience.
-That, may well be the difference in you receiving an invitation from the province.
+That may well be the difference in you receiving an invitation from the province.

-If you receive an invitation, you will be invited to apply for nomination through the online portal.
+If you receive an invitation, you will be invited to apply for a nomination through the online portal.